High-dimensional forecasting with known knowns and known unknowns: Known unknowns

 The assumptions that underlie both penalized regression and PC shrinkage are rather strong.
 The former assumes that $\mathbf{f}_{t}$ can affect $y_{t+h}$ only indirectly through $x_{jt}$, $j=1,2,...,K$, and the latter does not allow for individual variable selection.
 Suppose that $\mathbf{f}_{t}$ also enters (\ref{DGP}) then the model can be written as (\ref{general}) above, repeated here for convenience:

 The forecasting problem now involves both selection and shrinkage.
 The $\mathbf{f}_{t}$ can be identified by, for instance, the PCs of the augmented active set $x_{jt},$ $j=1,2...,K,K+1,...,\overline{\mathcal{K}}$ which can be wider than the active set of covariates used to predict $y_{t}$.
-There is a variety of other ways that the unobserved $\mathbf{f}_{t}$ could be estimated, but we use PCs as an example, since they are widely used.
+There are various other ways that the unobserved $\mathbf{f}_{t}$ could be estimated, but we use PCs as an example, since they are widely used.

-The missing factors are unlikely to be only specific to the target variable under consideration.
-For example, if $y_{t+h}$ is UK inflation, the missing factor(s) could be external to the UK.
-Inflation and output growth in other countries could be equally relevant.
+The latent factors are unlikely to be only specific to the target variable under consideration.
+Observed global factors, such as oil and raw material prices or inflation and output growth of major countries such as US can be included in the active set.
+The main issue is how to deal with global factors, such as technology, political change and so on that are unobserved and tend to affect many countries in the world economy.
 Call this vector of global factors $\mathbf{g}_{t}$.
 A natural extension is to introduce forecast equations for other countries (entities) who have close trading relationships with UK and use penalized panel regressions, where the panel dimension allows identification of the known unknowns.